COVID-19 (2019 Novel Coronavirus)

 Q.1 Is NHH still accepting donations to support the COVID-19 response effort?

-Offers of support have been coming in to NHH in many ways.
+Offers of support continue to flow in to NHH in many ways.
 Thank you, Northumberland.
 We are extremely grateful.
 Please see below for tips on how you can best help us channel these acts of kindness at this time:

 - Offers of medical equipment/supplies – NHH continues to accept unopened, CSA-approved personal protective equipment (PPE), including gloves, N95 respirators and surgical masks.
 All equipment donations must first be vetted through our Materials Management department.
 They cannot be dropped off without first confirming that they can be accepted.
 Contact Charity Meiklejohn firstname.lastname@example.org